hyurl/dotry/README.md

 // A regular function
 // TypeScript cannot auto infer error types, we must provided them as the first
-// type argument of `trydo`, and the second argument as the returning type.
+// type argument of `trydo`, and the second argument as the return type.
 // `err` will be of type `Error` and `res` will be of type `string` let [err, res] = trydo<Error, string>(check, "Hello, World!");
 function check(str: string) {